Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Import-AzureRmContext.md

 CurrentStorageAccount :
 ```

-This example selects a profile from a JSON file that is passed through to the cmdlet.
+This example selects a context from a JSON file that is passed through to the cmdlet.
 This JSON file can be created from Import-AzureRmContext.

 ## PARAMETERS

 ### -AzureContext
-Specifies the Azure profile from which this cmdlet reads.
+Specifies the Azure context from which this cmdlet reads.
-If you do not specify a profile, this cmdlet reads from the local default profile.
+If you do not specify a context, this cmdlet reads from the local default context.

 ```yaml
 Type: AzureRMProfile